 - Your seat height should be around your hip bone level.
-This will allow you to extend your knee with around 15-20 degree.
+This will allow you to extend your knee by around 15-20 degrees.

-- This will also help to engage glutes and reduce pressure on the knee cap.
+- This will also help to engage the glutes and reduce pressure on the knee cap.

 - Hop on the bike and do some revolutions to assess how it feels.

-- Once you find the right heigh, mark it down for future reference.
+- Once you find the right height, mark it down for future reference.

-- Bend your arm in your elbow in 90 degree and position your elbow in front of your seat.
+- Bend your arm in your elbow at 90 degrees and position your elbow in front of your seat.

-- Keep your palm open with your fingers pionting forward
+- Keep your palm open with your fingers pointing forward.

-- You hand should be able to reach comfortably to the handlebar.
+- Your hand should be able to reach comfortably to the handlebar.

 - If the handlebar is too far, it will create pressure on the anterior knee.